madebits/madebits.github.io/r/nodejs-grunner.md

 Specifying task to run:

 * `--gtask taskName` - task name to run.
-This option can be repeated as needed - all tasks are run (non-blocking!) in the given order.
+This option can be repeated as needed - all tasks are run (*blocking*) in the given order.
 If not set, `default` task name is assumed.

 Other options: